 In this unprecedented view from the trenches, prosecutor turned champion for the innocent Mark Godsey takes us inside the frailties of the human mind as they unfold in real-world wrongful convictions.
-Drawing upon shocking, yet true, stories from his own career, Godsey shares how innate psychological flaws and the “tough on crime” political environment experienced by judges, police, prosecutors, defense attorneys, and juries can cause investigations to go awry, leading to the convictions of innocent people.
+Drawing upon stories from his own career, Godsey shares how innate psychological flaws in judges, police, lawyers, and juries coupled with a “tough on crime” environment can cause investigations to go awry, leading to the convictions of innocent people.

-This book also analyzes the criminal justice system’s internal political pressures.
-How does the fact that judges, sheriffs, and prosecutors are elected officials impact how they view cases, especially since re-elections are based on showing tough stance on crime?
-How can defense attorneys provide appropriate support for their clients when many are overworked and underpaid?
-And how do juries overcome their own bias that those in power or with influence—police, prosecutors, and expert witnesses—know more about what the evidence means?
+He also lays bare the criminal justice system’s internal political pressures.
+How does the fact that judges, sheriffs, and prosecutors are elected officials influence how they view cases?
+How can defense attorneys support clients when many are overworked and underpaid?
+And how do juries overcome bias leading them to believe that police and expert witnesses know more than they do about what evidence means?

-Godsey sheds a harsh light on the unintentional yet routine injustices committed by those charged with upholding justice.
-Yet in the end, he recommends structural, procedural, and attitudinal changes that can hopefully restore justice to the criminal justice system.
+This book sheds a harsh light on the unintentional yet routine injustices committed by those charged with upholding justice.
+Yet in the end, Godsey recommends structural, procedural, and attitudinal changes aimed at restoring justice to the criminal justice system.

 Mark Godsey is Professor of Law at the University of Cincinnati.
-He was an award winning federal prosecutor in New York City before becoming a leading attorney and activist for the wrongfully convicted.
+He was an award-winning federal prosecutor in New York City before becoming a leading attorney and activist for the wrongfully convicted.
 Godsey is the co-founder of the Ohio Innocence Project, which has freed from prison 25 innocent people who collectively served more than 470 years for crimes they did not commit.
-Godsey frequently appears in national television and print media, including People, Newsweek, The New York Times, The Wall Street Journal, CNN, Dateline NBC, and Forensic Files, among others.
+Godsey frequently appears on national television and in national print media, including People, Newsweek, The New York Times, The Wall Street Journal, CNN, Dateline NBC, and Forensic Files, among others.
 In 2017, his career was profiled in Time.

-“The high-stakes work [of exoneration] is costly, time-consuming and frustrating, and it requires tenacity and compassion to persevere.
-Godsey has what it takes."--Time
+“The high-stakes work [of exoneration] is costly, time-consuming, and frustrating, and it requires tenacity and compassion to persevere.
+Mark Godsey has what it takes.”—Time